British European Airways Flight 706: Flight

 The last transmission from Flight 706 was recorded at 10:10:30.
 Brussels Tower immediately attempted contacting Flight 706 several times.
 However, there were no answers from Flight 706.
-Witnesses on the ground saw the tailplane of Flight 706 detached and subsequently Flight 706 entered a nose-dive.
-The flight kept diving and crashed into farm land near Aarsele, Belgium and exploded on impact.
+Witnesses on the ground saw the tailplane of Flight 706 detached and subsequently it entered a nose-dive.
+The flight kept diving and crashed into farmland near Aarsele, Belgium and exploded on impact.
 All 55 passengers and 8 crew members were killed.
-At least one person on the ground was injured after pieces of the debris struck a passing car.
+At least one person on the ground was injured after pieces of debris struck a passing car.

 Rescue services were immediately dispatched.
-Investigators were deployed and immediately searched the aircraft's black box.
+Investigators were deployed and searched for the aircraft's black box.
 A crisis center was set up in Salzburg for the relatives of the victims of Flight 706.
 Searchers stated that most of the bodies were not intact.
 One searcher said "as for the bodies, what we have found so far is barely enough to reconstitute one body."

 Passengers and crews

-The aircraft was carrying 55 passengers and 8 crew members.
-News report stated that there were 37 British passengers on board the aircraft.
-At least 4 Japanese and 11 Americans were also on board the aircraft.
-Further reports also confirmed the presence of 8 Austrians on board the flight.
+The aircraft was carrying 55 passengers and 8 crew.
+News reports stated that there were 37 British passengers.
+At least 4 Japanese and 11 Americans were also on board.
+Further reports confirmed the presence of 8 Austrians.

-Two notable fatalities among the passengers were the British hat designer Otto Lucas and an Austrian academic, René Marcic.
+Two notable fatalities among the passengers were the British hat designer Otto Lucas, the Austrian-born chemist Albert Wassermann, and an Austrian academic, René Marcic.

 The Captain was identified as 40 year old Captain E.T Probert.
-At the time of the accident, he had accumulated a total flying hours of 9,260 hours, in which 1,927 hours were on the type.
+At the time of the accident, he had accumulated total flying hours of 9,260, in which 1,927 hours were on the type.
 The co-pilot was 38 year old J.M Davies, who held a Vickers Vanguard rating.
-He had a total flying hours of 3,386 hours, in which 764 hours were on the type.
-The aircraft was also carrying a third pilot, identified as 27 year old B.J.S Barnes with a total flying hours of 2,237 hours, in which 1,903 hours were on the type and a supernumerary, identified as Captain G. Partridge.
+He had total flying hours of 3,386, in which 764 hours were on the type.
+The aircraft was carrying a third pilot, identified as 27 year old B.J.S Barnes with total flying hours of 2,237, in which 1,903 hours were on the type and a supernumerary, identified as Captain G. Partridge.

 Investigation

 Witnesses on the ground recalled that the Vanguard suddenly exploded in mid-air, lost one of its wings, and plunged onto the ground, with smoke pouring out from one of its wings.
 They stated that they heard strange noises during the crash.
 According to them, the aircraft touched down in one field, jumped a road, and plowed through grassland for 500 yd.
-It gouged into the ground and burst into flames in a pit 15 ft deep.
-One of the witness stated, “The fire spread from the wreckage like waves."
+It gouged the ground and burst into flames in a pit 15 ft deep.
+One of the witness stated, "The fire spread from the wreckage like waves."
 Police said eyewitness reports indicated that Captain Probert had tried to execute an emergency landing.